milos85vasic/Website-Sonar/README.md

 $ source path_to_your_venv/bin/activate; cd ~/website-sonar; python ~/website-sonar/sonar.py &
 ```

-Some parameters can be overriden.
+Some parameters can be overridden.
 For example if we define overrides in our configuration.py:

 ```python
 overrides = {